-- (a) Withdrawal without substitution of counsel.
-An attorney may withdraw from representing a party upon written motion for good cause shown.
-The motion must state: - (1) the party's last known address and email address for purposes of service: - (2) that the attorney has provided the party with a copy of the motion and notified the party in writing that the party has the right to object; - (3) whether the party has consented to the motion; and - (4) all pending settings or deadlines known to counsel at the time of withdrawal, including any hearing on the motion to withdraw. - (b) Withdrawal with substitution of counsel.
+- (a) counsel.
+An attorney may withdraw from representing a party only upon written motion for good cause shown.
+If another The motion must state: - (1) the party's last known address and email address for purposes of service; - (2) that the attorney is to be substituted as attorney for has provided the party, with a copy of the motion shall and notified the party in writing that the party has the right to object; - (3) whether the party has consented to the motion; and - (4) all pending settings or deadlines known to counsel at the time of withdrawal, including any hearing on the motion to withdraw. - (b) Withdrawal with substitution of counsel.
 A party may substitute counsel upon written motion.
-The motion must state: - (1) the name, address, telephone number, email address, and State Bar of Texas identification number of the substitute attorney; - (2) that the party approves the substitution; and - (3) that the withdrawal is not sought for delay only. - (c) Motion granted.
-If the motion to withdraw is granted, the withdrawing attorney shall immediately notify the party or substitute counsel in writing of any settings or deadlines of which the attorney has knowledge at the time of the withdrawal and has not already notified the party or substitute counsel.
+The motion must state: - (1) the name, address, telephone number, telecopier number, if anyemail address, and State Bar of Texas identification number of the substitute attorney; - (2) that the party approves the substitution; and - (3) that the withdrawal is not sought for delay only.
+If another attorney is not to be substituted as attorney for the party, the motion shall state: that a copy of the motion has been delivered to the party; that the party